DanielPHenricks/SvelteModals/README.md

 # Svelte Modals

-Making custom modals in Svelte
+Custom modals in Svelte and Bootstrap 5

-Last Updated: 2/8/2023
+Last Updated: 2/16/2023

 ## Types of Modals:

 1) Default Modal with text
-2) More to come soon
+2) Form Modal:
+   - This modal contains a submit button and a list of items.
+It stores the values checked to localStorage and retrieves them for the user.
+In progress.